Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

-We frame choosing the ideal $n$ as an optimization problem to minimize the imbalance between the two latencies.
-The left y-axis of \autoref{fig:batch_opt} plots the latency imbalance as a function of $n$.
-The initial latency imbalance is due to the high constant latency of modular inverse, which decreases as the partial product latency increases -- reaching a minimum at $2^6$ (64) -- then increases as the partial product latency overtakes the multiplier tree and modular inverse latency.
-Another consideration when choosing $n$ is the area cost due to the multiplier and storage overhead.
-The right y-axis of \autoref{fig:batch_opt} plots the total area of the Modular Inverse unit for different batch sizes, including the multiplier tree, partial products SRAM, batch element registers, and multipliers.
-The minimum area is also seen at 64 because more inverse units are needed to mask the latency of one inversion at smaller batch sizes.
-For example, $n=2$ requires 256 batched inverse units while only 12 units are required at $n=64$.
-Also, starting at $n=64$, we can reuse the multiplier tree across all units since the tree can compute a batch's product before the next batch is ready thanks to its $O($log$_2n)$ scaling.
-The total area increases past $n=64$ because the latency of the multiplications for the partial products overtakes the latency of modular inversion (hence latency imbalance also starts to increase), and the number of batched inverse units no longer decreases while the area overhead of batching (e.g., SRAM) continues to increase without additional benefit.
-Using these metrics, we get a batch size of 64.
+We frame the choice of batch size $b$ as an optimization problem to minimize latency imbalance (between partial products and the multiplier tree and inversion) and area.
+As shown in \autoref{fig:batch_opt}, the left y-axis plots latency imbalance, which is initially high due to the fixed cost of modular inversion.
+It decreases as partial product latency rises, reaching a minimum at $b = 64$, then increases again as partial-product latency begins to dominate.
+The right y-axis shows total area (including multiplier trees and partial products SRAM), which also reaches a minimum at $b = 64$ due to fewer required inverse units (e.g., 256 units for $b = 2$ vs. only 12 for $b = 64$).
+Additionally, starting at $b = 64$, we can reuse the multiplier tree across all units since its $O(\log_2 b)$ latency allows it to complete one batch before the next arrives.
+Beyond $b = 64$, partial-product latency surpasses modular inversion, and SRAM overheads continue to grow without reducing the number of inverse units—diminishing returns in both performance and area.
+Based on these tradeoffs, we select $b = 64$ as the optimal batch size.